How does table-tennis scoring work?

 - Navigate to Options and enable "Show fouls"

-- Change the "FOULS" label to "GAMES" for match tracking
+- Rename the "FOULS" label to "GAMES" so it tracks match progress

 - Update scores and games won as you play

-This gives you a professional-looking scoreboard that tracks both points and games, perfect for tournaments or serious practice sessions.
+That gives you a clean scoreboard tracking both points and games — solid for tournaments or serious practice.

 Frequently Asked Questions